Nova Geração de Televisão: History

 On June 14, 2017, part of NGT's daily programming was leased to TV Plenitude, a station owned by the Igreja Apostólica Plenitude do Trono de Deus.
 The lease ended on April 17, 2018.
 In 2019, after the São Paulo station deactivated its journalism department and began producing only one program, the network leased all of its time slots.
 During November, December 2020 and January 2021, the channel began airing only reruns of the remaining attractions on a loop.
 In addition to the lack of productions to fill the entire time slot, the station also aired old commercials from Lula, even going almost 24 hours a day without showing any programs, leaving the screen black.
 There is also alleged information about the sale of the channel, with an estimated value of R$150 million.

 After returning to the air, albeit partially, in 2021, WebTV Rede STA began to rebroadcast much of NGT São Paulo's programming, incorporating it into most of its television schedule.

 On November 11, 2022, Rede NGT gained a new affiliate in Belém, NBT (Norte Brasil Televisão), owned by presenter and politician Jefferson Lima.
 There is no information indicating that NBT belongs to the Grupo Rauland, given that Rauland already owns the TV Grão Pará and TV One Belém channels.
-Internet records using the broadcaster's CNPJ (Corporate Taxpayer ID) show that the company has been registered since 2016 by journalist and politician Jefferson Lima.
+Internet records using the network's CNPJ (Corporate Taxpayer ID) show that the company has been registered since 2016 by journalist and politician Jefferson Lima.

 On January 8, 2024, it was reported that TV presenter Ratinho had considered acquiring Rede NGT.
-However, he decided not to proceed with the negotiation due to the amount requested by Manoel Bernardi Costa, owner of the broadcaster, which was described as considerable.
+However, he decided not to proceed with the negotiation due to the amount requested by Manoel Bernardi Costa, owner of the network, which was described as considerable.
 He requested R$250 million for NGT, which led Ratinho to reject the proposal, considering it excessively high.